Madison Bizal

-Madison Bizal (born January 25, 2000) is an American professional ice hockey defenseman for the Minnesota Frost of the Professional Women's Hockey League (PWHL).
+Madison Bizal (born January 25, 2000) is an American professional ice hockey player who is a defender for the Minnesota Frost of the Professional Women's Hockey League (PWHL).
 She previously played for SDE Hockey of the Swedish Women's Hockey League (SDHL) and PWHL Montreal of the PWHL.
 She played college ice hockey at Ohio State.

 Playing career

 College

 Bizal began her collegiate career for Ohio State during the 2018–19 season.
 During her freshman year, she recorded six assists in 35 games.
 She ranked second on the team with 45 blocked shots.
 During the 2019–20 season, in her sophomore year, she recorded four goals and 12 assists in 38 games.
 During the 2020–21 season, in her junior year, she recorded one goal and ten assists in 20 games, in a season that was shortened due to the COVID-19 pandemic.

 During the 2021–22 season, in her senior year, she recorded three goals and 24 assists in 38 games.
 She ranked second on the team in scoring among defensemen with 27 points and helped lead the Buckeyes to their first NCAA women's ice hockey tournament championship in 2022.
 During the 2022–23 season, in her graduate student year, she recorded four goals and 15 assists in 41 games.